-Level 2 Behaviors: more serious than Level 1 The principal or designee must select at least one (1) of behaviors and significantly interfere with the learning the following strategies from Plan 2.
-The use of corrective and/or the well-being of self and/or others on a school strategies from Plan 1 may also be used to address Level
+The principal or designee must select at least one (1) of the following strategies from Plan 2.
+The use of corrective strategies from Plan 1 may also be used to address Level 2 behaviors.
+Repeated Level 2 incidents may be advanced to Level 3 with approval from the